Cold Email for Movers: 5 Ways to Reach Corporate Relocation Buyers

 Use LinkedIn Sales Navigator to search for HR directors, talent acquisition leaders, and global mobility managers at target companies.
 Supplement with HR industry directories and conference attendee lists.
 Company websites list HR leadership.
 Verify all emails before sending.

 Lead with a relevant pain point or industry insight.
-Include specific examples of corporate moves you have handled.
+Include specific examples of corporate moves you’ve handled.
 Mention certifications and insurance coverage.
 Offer a next step like a vendor qualification call.
 Avoid consumer moving language and pricing.

 Corporate relocation contracts typically take 4-6 months from first contact to signed agreement.
 Budget for 10-15 touchpoints across multiple channels.
 The sales cycle is long because corporate procurement involves multiple stakeholders and formal contracting processes.